 A neatly trimmed short beard will suit most face shapes, though you may need to tailor the angles to emphasize your best features and downplay your worst.

 If you have a round face, for example, you might want to reduce the length at the sides slightly to elongate the face.
 Similarly, leaving the sides slightly longer can help add width to a thin, narrow face.
 Blessed with a double chin?
 Try taking the beard down all the way to the Adam’s Apple to disguise it.

 If in doubt, ask a barber to tend to your beard with your next trim, then keep up the shape at home.

 How To Maintain

-Unlike the big, bushy hipster beard, the short style is minimal and precise.
-With neatness key, a decent beard trimmer is essential.
+Unlike the big, bushy beard, the short beard style is minimal and precise.
+With neatness being key, a decent beard trimmer is also essential.
 A wet razor will come in handy, too.

 - Use a wet razor to remove any stray hairs on the cheeks and to keep the lower neck area smooth.